The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 And they used these structures as a home base for protection under the sandstone overhang.

 The Manitou Cliff Dwellings Museum has been expertly crafted to preserve the architecture of the Anasazi Culture that lived in this region long ago.

 While these structures are not real, they are considered authentic replicas.
 They were made to resemble the more famous Mesa Verde National Park dwellings.

-The dwellings here have been preserved to capture what life was like in generations past and are considered fake but still authentic.
+The dwellings here have been preserved to capture what life was like in generations past.
+Even though they are considered fake they are still authentic.

 This natural history and archaeological museum was first opened to the public in 1907 as a tourist attraction, making it 114 years old.